Autumn is not a bad time at all – November through Tove Jansson’s eyes

 "The quiet transition from autumn to winter is not a bad time at all", writes Tove Jansson in Moominvalley in November.
-That is something that we perhaps need to be reminded of right now, during the darkest time of the year, at least in the Northern hemisphere.
+A good reminder for the darkest time of the year, at least in the Northern hemisphere.

 Tove Jansson’s book Moominvalley in November shows the valley in a darker, foreign light.
 The Hemulen, who comes to visit Moominvalley, notices that something feels different.